ijpq/MyCS61C/ketang/sp21/sp21-proj2-starter/README.md

 ## Here's what I did in project 2:

 1. when debugging ReadMatirx, have to copy .bin used for read to assembly folder.
 And set filepath in unittest.py to ".bin"

+2. [ref](https://cs61c.org/resources/venus-reference) would help if you have any question about Venus, such as "how to pass in commadline argument when debugging"